ejohnsson6/zettleIT/README.md

 # zettleit

-To run create a .env file in the program directory with the following contents:
+To run this program you need to setup the following environment variables, this can either be done by exporting them or creating a .env file in the project directory.

 ```
 CLIENT_SECRET=<IZettle API Client Secret>